Current students working in my lab

 Adrian Lazaro Lobo

 Adrian joined my lab in Fall of 2017.
-Adrian is working very broadly in the area of invasive species ecology.
-He started with a large invasive plant survey database that was developed during 2004-2008, with the intent of using patterns observed among plants and environment in those data to better understand processes influencing plant invasions in the southeastern US.
-He also has conducted some experimental work in Mississippi prairies to examine how annual timing of fire influences invasive plant establishment.
-Working with a team of MSU undergrads, Adrian has worked specifically with a native shrub (Baccharis halimifolia) that has invaded other regions of he world to determine characteristics that made this plant successful in Spain and Australia.
+Adrian worked on a number of students examining invasive species ecology.
+He took advantage of multiple invasive species occurrence databases to better understand processes influencing plant invasions across the southeastern US.
+He also conducted experimental work in Mississippi prairies to determine how seasonal timing of prescribed fire influences invasive plant establishment.
+Working with a team of MSU undergrads and collaborators around the world, Adrian conducted experiments with a native US shrub (Baccharis halimifolia) that has invaded other regions of the world to determine characteristics that made this plant successful in Europe and Australia.

 Adrian received his undergraduate degree from Complutense University of Madrid and earned his Master's degree through Complutense University of Madrid, University of Alcalá, King Juan Carlos University, and Polytechnic University of Madrid.